Important information on the Swiss Data Protection Act

 You can find additional information on the subject of data protection here.

-When will the new Federal Act on Data Protection (FADP) come into effect in Switzerland?
+When was the new Federal Act on Data Protection (FADP) introduced in Switzerland?

-The new Swiss Federal Act on Data Protection is set to come into force on September 1, 2023.
-We expect a decision on the exact time during the course of the summer.
+The new Swiss Federal Act on Data Protection entered into force on September 1, 2023.

 Can I wait until the new FADP comes into effect to take care of data protection at my company?